Stéphane Diarra

-Stéphane Diarra (born 9 December 1998) is an Ivorian professional footballer who plays as a winger for Portuguese Primeira Liga club Alverca.
+Stéphane Diarra (born 9 December 1998) is an Ivorian professional footballer who plays as a winger for Portuguese Liga 3 club União de Santarém on loan from Alverca.

 Career

 Diarra made his senior debut for Évian during the 2015–16 Ligue 2 season, and then joined Rennes in July 2016.
 He spent the 2018–19 season on loan at Le Mans, helped them gain promotion to Ligue 2 via the play-offs, and joined them on a three-year contract in June 2019.

 In summer 2020, Diarra moved to FC Lorient, newly promoted to Ligue 1, on a five-year contract.
 The transfer fee paid to Le Mans was reported as €3 million.

 On 21 August 2023, Diarra joined Saint-Étienne on a season-long loan.

 On 16 July 2025, Diarra signed with Alverca in Portugal.

 Personal life

 Born in Abidjan, Ivory Coast, he holds both Ivorian and French nationalities.